 The main components of a tool centralization system may include:

-Moving tools from the central storage area to the machines via a transfer system with fixed input and output locations.
+- Moving tools from the central storage area to the roll forming machines via a transfer system with fixed input and output locations.

 Sounds simple enough.
 But without genius touches like Kanban “squares” painted on the floor to denote where inbound and outbound tools should go, it would face the same chances of waste, confusion, and bottlenecking as any other system.
-Thanks to the squares, everything is in plain view for everyone involved in see.
+Thanks to the squares, everything is in plain view for everyone involved.

 Benefits of Kanban Squares & Other Centralized Storage Practices

-There are several benefits that come with centralized roll forming tool storage:
+There are several benefits that come with centralized roll forming tool storage, including:

 Increased Efficiency & Productivity Through Standardization

-The tooling support staff will create and maintain the system, so they will be well positioned to spot and correct weaknesses.
+The tooling support staff will create and maintain the system, so they’ll be well-positioned to spot and correct weaknesses.
 The manufacturing floor layout can become much more efficient as well.

 Shorter Lead Times

-Having tools that are properly maintained and sharpened immediately at hand keep the process moving along.
-There should be virtually no instances of delays in lead times due to misplaced tooling.
+Having properly maintained and sharpened tools immediately at hand keeps the process moving along.
+There should be virtually no delays in manufacturing lead times due to misplaced tooling.

 A standardized system allows workers to shift from line to line, and everyone follows the same loading system.
 No one is a “specialist,” but everyone is proficient.

 The most important benefit of this Kanban-friendly system comes to the end customer.
-The savings generated by greater efficiency and reduced waste of time and materials can be passed on as lower prices.
+The savings generated by greater efficiency and reduced waste of time and materials can be passed on.

-Dahlstrom Roll Form plans to add central tool storage as we implement a new manufacturing floor layout for our plant in the near future.
-It’ll all part of the continuous improvement journey toward a shorter supply chain.
+Dahlstrom Roll Form has added central tool storage and standardized retrieval systems.
+This has increased our response time.
+It’s all part of the continuous improvement journey toward a shorter supply chain.